ValveSoftware/steamvr_unity_plugin/Assets/SteamVR/readme.txt

  If you're having trouble with the plugin the best place to discuss issues is our github here: https://github.com/ValveSoftware/steamvr_unity_plugin/issues/

  If you'd like to discuss features, post guides, and give general feedback please post on the steam forum here: https://steamcommunity.com/app/250820/discussions/7/

+Changes for 2.3.2

+ * Added SteamVR.asmdef.20192 for Unity 2019.2b and 2019.3a - replace SteamVR.asmdef to fix UI errors in these versions.

 Changes for 2.3.1b